-Throughout the commercialization process, there are two general paths that academic researchers and innovators can take with their IP: 1) licensing to an external commercialization partner and 2) formation of a university startup.
+Throughout the commercialization process, there are two general paths that innovators on university-owned IP can take with their IP: 1) licensing to an external commercialization partner and 2) formation of a university startup.
 While there are general considerations with regard to IP, funding, and other commercialization requisites that should be taken no matter which path is taken, outlined below are several specific topics comprising helpful information for each option.

 What is a license?

 In its most basic terms, a license is simply a permit that is granted by a party to another party as part of an agreement to practice or use something.
 In academia, when an external party is interested in acquiring the rights to use or develop university-owned intellectual property (IP), the party will license the IP from the university, which entails negotiation and execution of a licensing agreement between both parties.
 The licensing agreement is a legal contract between the owner of the IP (licensor) and the party who is seeking authorization of the rights (licensee) to use, sell, and/or display the licensor’s IP in exchange for royalties and/or a fee for a specified period of time.